DioLin/MikaLendingBot/readme_dio.md

 telegram_bot_id = 13xxxxxx36:AAxxxxa-rbDvxxxdkdv_TT_LYNxxxxxxfE
 telegram_chat_ids = 11xxxxx79
 </pre>

- - 8.1 id "telegram_chat_ids" can be gained from botchat history (enter https://api.telegram.org/bot{$token}/getUpdates in your browser).
+ - 6.1 id "telegram_chat_ids" can be gained from botchat history (enter https://api.telegram.org/bot{$token}/getUpdates in your browser).

-9. sudo supervisord

 ## The end,have fun :)
 - find your lending log in /www/botlog.json